meipenglim/control-repo/aws/codestar/README.md

 At the end of this tutorial, you will be able to push your code changes to Github and run it in an EC2 instance deployed AWS CodeBuild.

-All of AWS services in this tutorial should be in the same region.
+All of AWS services in this tutorial should be in the same region Singapore (ap-southeast-1).

 ## Pre-requisites
 - Github Account
 - AWS Account
 - AWS EC2 Key Pair.
 [Follow this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) and take note of your Key Pair.

-## Step by step guide
+## Step by step guide - basic CodeStar setup

 1. Open [AWS Codestar](https://console.aws.amazon.com/codestar/home).